sandy01011/browser_analytics/README.md

 #

 Analysing Browsing pattern can reveal many insights, aim is to analyse information generated through browsers and to understand information clusters associated to a particular user id.
-This repository helps to collect user browser data with objective to provide more insights about the user and data consumed by the user.
+This repository helps to collect user browser data with objective to provide more insights about the user's and data consumed by the user.

 ## Data Collection